 Standout Features

-Credit Score: This feature provides users full access to their detailed credit report and breakdown, including factors like payment history and credit utilization.
-TrueBill tracks score changes in real time, sends alerts for important updates, and offers personalized insights to help users understand and improve their credit health.
+- Credit Score: This feature provides users with full access to a detailed credit report and breakdown, including key factors like payment history and credit utilization.
+TrueBill tracks credit score changes in real time, sends alerts for important updates, and offers personalized insights to help users understand and improve their credit health.

-Bill Negotiation: The software automatically scans and negotiates users’ bills to help save money on services like cell phone, cable, and internet.
-TrueBill’s concierge team also assists in securing refunds for overdrafts and late fees while simplifying the process of finding better car insurance rates without extra hassle.
+- Bill Negotiation: The software automatically scans and negotiates users’ bills to help save money on services such as cell phone, cable, and internet.
+TrueBill’s concierge team also helps secure refunds for overdrafts and late fees, and simplifies the process of finding better car insurance rates with minimal effort.

-Budgeting: TrueBill enables users to create customized budgets that automatically monitor spending by category.
-It analyzes transaction history to calculate how much users can spend each month, offers goal trackers to optimize key spending areas, and sends timely alerts to help users stay on track and meet their financial goals.
+- Budgeting: TrueBill allows users to create customized budgets that automatically monitor spending by category.
+It analyzes transaction history to determine monthly spending limits, offers goal trackers to improve spending habits, and sends timely alerts to keep users on track with their financial goals.

 Pros And Cons